machitgarha/machitgarha/README.md

-A back-end developer.
-Not enough.
-An open source developer, also, or at least trying to be.
-Yes, the title may shout at you that I want my bucket being empty.
+A developer trying to shift his focus to open-source.
+The title may shout at you: "I want my bucket being empty".
 No, it is lying.
 Look at [Red Hat](https://www.redhat.com/) and [Nextcloud](https://github.com/nextcloud/).
 Even without them, there is a huge hidden opportunity in open source.

-I do care a lot about performance.
-Resources are important.
-For instance, it's really sad that such a great language as Python has such a super-slow interpreter.
-Yes, PyPy is a thing, but can you use it system-wide?
+In my ideal world, all of science and all technologies are open.
+By keeping things closed, most likely it is you (being a person or a group) that matter the most.
+In an open environment, however, you think further: Advancing the world as a whole is much more important.

-Never ever forget privacy.
-Our data is important a lot.
-If you think it is just non-sense, so please read the quotes in [privacytools.io](https://privacytools.io/), especially the first one.
-This is one of the reasons why I'm on GNU/Linux.
+Privacy is another benefit you get by using free software.
+It really matters, trust me.
+If you think it is just non-sense, go on and read [this Reddit post](https://www.reddit.com/r/linux/comments/jm16vx/why_is_securityprivacy_important_to_you/).
+This is one of the reasons why I'm on GNU/Linux, particularly Fedora.

 Last but not least, I'm proudly an Iranian and a Muslim.
-After all, the life is not just programming, and we should not only be in the code-eat-sleep-repeat cycle.

 ## Favorites (Technological)